zyedidia/perforator/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/zyedidia/perforator)](https://goreportcard.com/report/github.com/zyedidia/perforator)
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/zyedidia/perforator/blob/master/LICENSE)

-Perforator is a tool for measuring performance metrics on individual functions using the Linux "perf" interface.
+Perforator is a tool for recording performance metrics over subregions of a program (e.g., functions) using the Linux "perf" interface.
 The `perf` tool provided by the Linux kernel only supports collecting statistics over the complete lifetime of a program, which is often inconvenient when a program includes setup and cleanup that should not be profiled along with the benchmark.
-Perforator is not as comprehensive as `perf` but it allows you to collect statistics for individual functions.
+Perforator is not as comprehensive as `perf` but it allows you to collect statistics for individual functions or address ranges.

 Perforator only supports Linux AMD64.
 The target ELF binary may be generated from any language.
 For function lookup, make sure the binary is not stripped